sara-nl/spiderdocs/source/Pages/getting_started.rst

 Getting around
 ==============

-As a user on Spider you are a member of a project, and each project member gets access to the following directories:
+As a user on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` you are a member of a project, and each project member gets access to the following directories:

 .. _home-directory: